OWASP/owasp-mastg/Document/0x06b-Basic-Security-Testing.md

 ...
 ```

-Note: when you use Clutch on iOS 12, please check [Clutch Github issue 228](https://github.com/KJCracks/Clutch/issues/228 "Getting Clutch to run on iOS 12")
+Note: when you use [Clutch](0x08-Testing-Tools.md#clutch) on iOS 12, please check [Clutch Github issue 228](https://github.com/KJCracks/Clutch/issues/228 "Getting Clutch to run on iOS 12")

 ##### Using Frida-ios-dump

-[Frida-ios-dump](https://github.com/AloneMonkey/frida-ios-dump "Frida-ios-dump") is a Python script that helps you retrieve the decrypted version of an iOS app from an iOS device.
-It supports both Python 2 and Python 3 and requires Frida running on your iOS device (jailbroken or not).
-This tool uses Frida's [Memory API](https://www.frida.re/docs/javascript-api/#memory "Frida Memory API") to dump the memory of the running app and recreate an IPA file.
-Because the code is extracted from memory, it is automatically decrypted.

-First, make sure that the configuration in `dump.py` is set to either localhost with port 2222 when using iProxy, or to the actual IP address and port of the device from which you want to dump the binary.
+First, make sure that the configuration in [Frida-ios-dump](0x08-Testing-Tools.md#frida-ios-dump) `dump.py` is set to either localhost with port 2222 when using [iproxy](0x08-Testing-Tools.md#iproxy), or to the actual IP address and port of the device from which you want to dump the binary.
 Next, change the default username (`User = 'root'`) and password (`Password = 'alpine'`) in `dump.py` to the ones you use.

 Now you can safely use the tool to enumerate the apps installed: